 News & Information

-Meet Dr. Vann R. Newkirk, Sr., Fisk University’s Interim President
+Dr. Vann R. Newkirk, Sr., is Fisk University’s 17th President

 Fisk 2020 Virtual Spring Arts Festival

 Click on the image, below, to visit the festival.